 My new found understanding as a teacher is completely tied up with the fact that I know my son so well.
-I know what distresses him and the best ways to help him thrive.
+You can read about how my understanding developed in the post ‘An apology to my autistic students’.
+I know what distresses my son and the best ways to help him thrive.
 It is an understanding I could only have ever achieved by watching him, loving him, day after day, as his autistic tendencies became clearer.

 I am by no means an expert – on supporting and adapting to autistic pupils’ needs as a teacher, or on autism itself – my range of knowledge is based purely on my experience.
 Never the less, I think I have learned some things that may be useful for parents, simply because I have experience from both sides: parent and teacher and before and after an autism diagnosis.